M1naret/graphql-laravel/docs/advanced.md

 ### Eager loading relationships

-The third argument passed to a query's resolve method is an instance of `Rebing\GraphQL\Support\SelectFields` which you can use to retrieve keys from the request.
+The third argument passed to a query's resolve method is an instance of `M1naret\GraphQL\Support\SelectFields` which you can use to retrieve keys from the request.
 The following is an example of using this information to eager load related Eloquent models.
 This way only the required fields will be queried from the database.

 Your Query would look like